Scholarship Search Best Practices

 Undocumented students should see their school counselor to further discuss financial aid options.

 These two sources present the same information on scholarships we consider most relevant for CHS students, organized chronologically by deadline.
-The [update] is a published monthly flyer, while the Overall Scholarship Script is an overall list, if you want to look ahead or search comprehensively.

 #2: Look carefully at scholarship information on the websites of schools to which you are applying.